tk3369/SASLib.jl/README.md

 ### Incremental Reading

-If you need to read files incrementally:
+If you need to read files incrementally, you can do so as such:

 ```julia
 handler = SASLib.open("productsales.sas7bdat")